Saturday, January 31, 2026

 Generally-speaking my first impression was that Austin was fucked up but it was a largely holistic experience.

 My metrics: Weed was cheap.
 As a young adult with a job, trying to be responsible, no longer just smoking other people's shit?
 Bought my very first bag, a full oz, for $35 dollars in 1979.
 It was called “Bastrop Special,” which was marginally better than homegrown although it most likely came from Mexico like every other smoke you bought locally.
 This weed had a lot of stems and seeds that you had to remove first, not to sound all underprivileged compared to today's pothead.
+In my earliest experiences weed was rolled, at somebody's house, on an album cover, which may have first led me to appreciate Fleetwood Mac.
 And pussy in ATX was free or reasonably-priced.

 Just like a bag of weed, $35 for a “half and half,” a vice cop told me, that is a suck and a fuck, in East Austin, along 11th Street, but at that time maybe not yet on Congress Avenue where Senator Nixon got busted later.
 The senator would have probably been looking to pay around $100, that's my estimate, including inflation, unless he wanted something really kinky or he got the legislator's discount.